c3d/xl/README.md

 ### Reporting changes in temperatures since last report

-Another application may be interested in how temperature changes over time, even if it's gradual.
+Another application may be interested in how temperature changes over time, even if the change is gradual.
 In that case, you want to report temperature if it changes by more than one degree since last time it was *reported* (instead of measured).
 You can do that with a slight variation in the code above, so that you update `last_temperature`